 Artificial Intelligence (AI) is hot again, thanks to advances in AI algorithms combined with Internet-scale data, compute and connectivity.

 eXvisory uses a type of AI called deep logic networks (imagine IF...THEN statements crossed with neural networks in a shady Oxford UK biolab) to model the systematic trouble-shooting of human experts.

 Customers interact with eXvisory support AIs via a familiar Q&A chat interface.
 Scroll up, drill down, revisit questions and explanations and share and collaborate on your ‘eXvisory’ with friends, family or colleagues (or even support humans).

 CONVENIENT self-paced online troubleshooting.
 Start and stop whenever you like.
 No apologies.
 No flattery.
 No dropped calls.
 Get access to the best support expertise ... every time.

 It’s so cool it's almost fun.

-Building old-school logic AIs was like hand crafting 1000-piece jigsaw puzzles from a plank of wood.
-Building an eXvisory AI is like solving a pre-made jigsaw.
-You still need to figure out where the pieces go, but it’s not that hard.
-And the jigsaw pieces turn out to be articles from existing support knowledge bases.
+Building old-school logic AIs is like hand crafting 1000-piece jigsaw puzzles from a tree.
+Building an eXvisory AI is like solving a shop-bought jigsaw.
+You still need to figure out where all the pieces go, but it’s not that hard.
+And the jigsaw pieces refer to articles from existing support knowledge bases.
 All you have to do is fit them together into an eXvisory AI deep logic network, using our user-friendly visual editors.